RegardsArchitectes/portfolio-Regards/content/home/skills.md

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;

 ---
 widget: featurette # As of v5.8-dev, 'featurette' is renamed 'features'
 headless: true  # This file represents a page section.

 # Put Your Section Options Here (title, background, etc.) ...
-title: Nos offres de service
+title: My Experience
 subtitle:
-weight: 30 # The position of section on page
+weight: 10 # The position of section on page

 # Showcase personal skills or business features.
 # Add/remove as many `feature` blocks below as you like.